jimmypesola/alone-and-dangerous/README.md

 - Python version 2.7.x (or Perl 5.18 and higher) is required for compressing the game map data.

-- Vice 64 is required for running the game.
+- The Vice C64 emulator is strongly recommended for running the game.
 For automatic startup x64.exe needs to be set in your PATH environment variable.

 ## Optional tools